-This release of Percona Distribution for PostgreSQL is based on PostgreSQL 15.2.
+This release of Percona Distribution for PostgreSQL is based on PostgreSQL 14.7.

-- A new major version of pg_stat_monitor 2.0.0 has been released and is now generally available with Percona Distribution for PostgreSQL. - A new extension pgpool a middleware between PostgreSQL server and client for high availability, connection pooling and load balancing is added. - Percona Distribution for PostgreSQL is now available on Red Hat Enterprise Linux 9 and compatible derivatives
+- A new major version of pg_stat_monitor 2.0.0 has been released and is now generally available with Percona Distribution for PostgreSQL. - Added a new extension pgpool a middleware between PostgreSQL server and client for high availability, connection pooling and load balancing. - Percona Distribution for PostgreSQL is now available on Red Hat Enterprise Linux 9 and compatible derivatives